zooniverse/aggregation/docs/source/json.rst

 2. 'coordinates' - the coordinates of this particular line (based on an average of all of the coordinates given by users).
 The format for these lines is [x1,y1,x2,y2] i.e. the first two values give the starting point of the line and the next two give the ending point.
 3. 'individual transcriptions' - contains both the text and the coordinates of the transcriptions making up this cluster
 4. 'accuracy' - for what percentage of characters did the users reach consensus on?
+5. 'images' - present if there were any images marked in the document (format is [x1,y1,x2,y2] giving two opposite corners)
+6. 'variants' - a list of variants, i.e. words that are not in the dictionary if you are looking for original words (key is always there but idea is only supported in Shakespeare's world)

 In "aggregated_text", there will be the tags that Annotate/SW use.
 There will also be some special tags